api-client/cli/cli.md

 # manipulating
 - [x] arc project create "name" --version "1.2.3"
 - [ ] arc project patch [set|append|delete] [path] --value="test"
-- [ ] arc project move [key] --parent="[folder key]" --index 2 # moves an object between folders and indexes.
+- [x] arc project move [key] --parent="[folder key]" --index 2 # moves an object between folders and indexes.
 When the parent is the same as the source parent this only moves the object in the position inside the parent.
 No parent means moving it into the project's root.
-- [ ] arc project clone --revalidate # makes a copy of the project and revalidates (re-creates) keys for all object that have keys.
+- [x] arc project clone --revalidate # makes a copy of the project and revalidates (re-creates) keys for all object that have keys.

 # reading
 - [x] arc project list folders --key-only --format="arc|table"
 - [x] arc project list requests --key-only --format="arc|table"
 - [x] arc project list environments --key-only --format="arc|table"
 - [x] arc project list children --format="arc|table" --parent [folder id]
-- [ ] arc project describe [key] --format="arc|table"
+- [x] arc project info # prints information about the project
 ```

 ### Project folder commands